vphantom/vof/README.md

 ## ROADMAP

-- [ ] Test round-trips to try to catch fatal design issues
 - [ ] Create data files to help test all implementations
+- [ ] OCaml tests for 80% coverage

 ## SPECIFICATIONS